Partially symmetric monomial codes: Partially symmetric monomial codes

-The problem of determining the achievable $\tilde k^*_{t,m}$, or equivalently the minimum achievable rate $\tilde r^*_{t,m}$, for monomial codes is essentially combinatorial.
-Consider the set $\mathcal M_t=\{x_0,\dots,x_{t-1}\}$.
-The number of monomials that have $l\le t$ variables in $\mathcal M_t$ is $\binom{t}{l}2^{m-t}$ ($l$ variables out of $t$ can be selected in $\binom{t}{l}$ ways with any combination of the remaining $m-t$).
-Removing a monomial with $l$ variables in $\mathcal M_t$ from $M_{m,m}$ decreases the dimension of $l$ trivial projections by 1.
-Consequently, for $l<t$, we need to remove more than one monomial to keep the dimensions of the projected codes equal.
-This is summarized in Table \ref{tab:projdims}.
-Since the goal is to calculate the lower bound, we first remove monomials that correspond to the first row of Table \ref{tab:projdims}, then to the second, etc. until the target $k_{t,m}$ is reached.
-Note that some values of $k_{t,m}$ cannot be achieved due to the granularity constraints.
-Setting $t=m$ and removing all monomials corresponding to the first several rows of Table \ref{tab:projdims} give Reed-Muller codes.
+It is easy to see that the monomials with greater $l$ contribute more to the dimension reduction, hence in order to calculate the lower bound we at first remove the monomials that contain all $t$ variables, then the monomials that contain $t-1$, then $t-2$, etc. until the target $k_{m,t}$ is reached.
+Note that some values of $k_{m,t}$ cannot be achieved due to the granularity constraints.
+For $t=m$ and $k_{m,m}=\sum_{i=0}^{r}\binom{m}{i}$ we obtain the Reed-Muller code RM$(r,m)$.

-Figure \ref{fig:r10} demonstrates the lower bound on $\tilde r^*_{t,m}$, computed for the case $m=10$ and $1\le t \le m$.
+Figure \ref{fig:r10} demonstrates the lower bound on $\tilde r^*_{m,t}$, computed for the case $m=10$ and $1\le t \le m$.
 This result can be interpreted as follows.
-If a curve lies above the reference BEC/BSC lines, the rate of the projected code exceeds the capacity of the underlying channel and SCL decoding needs exponential list size for its near-ML decoding.
-We can see that for $t>4$ efficient decoding cannot be performed except for high and low rate regimes.
-For $t=3$ something can be potentially done for the BSC, and for $t=2$ efficient decoding can be performed.
+If a curve lies above the reference BEC/BSC lines, the rate of the projected code exceeds the capacity of the underlying channel and the near-ML decoding via projections asymptotically needs exponential complexity.
+We can see that for most values of $t$ the efficient decoding can potentially be performed only for rates near 0 and 1.
+Case $t=3$ might be of some interest in BSC channel and $t=2$ can potentially be useful for any channels.
 Reed-Muller codes are on the $t=m$ curve, and for polar codes the bound $t=1$ is trivial since they lie exactly on the reference curves.
-An important observation here is that even though partially symmetric codes do not admit efficient SCL decoding, their rates scale better compared to RM codes and therefore they might perform better with a rather small list size.
+An important observation here is that even though partially symmetric codes are mostly asymptotically bad, their rates scale better compared to RM codes and therefore they still need smaller decoding complexity in the finite-length regime.